Skip to content

 Clabernetes is installed into a kubernetes cluster using helm:

-We use alpine/helm container image here instead of installing the tool locally; you can skip this step if you already have helm installed.
+We use alpine/helm container image here instead of installing Helm locally; you can skip this step if you already have helm installed.

 -v ~/.kube:/root/.kube -v ~/.helm:/root/.helm \